aws-cloudformation/cloudformation-cli/doc_source/resource-type-cli-submit.md

 `--set-default`

 Upon successful registration of the type version, sets the current type version as the default version\.

+`--use-docker`

+Use docker for platform\-independent packaging\.
+This is highly recommended unless you are experienced with cross\-platform packaging\.
+This overrides the `use_docker` setting in your project's `.rpdk-config` file\.

+You can't specify both `--use-docker` and `--no-docker` arguments\.

+`--no-docker`

+Skip docker when packaging the project\.
+Generally not recommended unless you are experienced with cross\-platform packaging\.
+This overrides the `use_docker` setting in your project's `.rpdk-config` file\.

+You can't specify both `--use-docker` and `--no-docker` arguments\.

 ## Output<a name="resource-type-cli-submit-output"></a>